 Today, I slowly proceeded down US 14 on the northern side of the Columbia River.
 I stopped to take pictures at several places along the way.
-One of my stops was just a boat launch area, but it was beautiful and the train tracks were a crossed the street.
+One of my stops was just a boat launch area with some old kayaks, but it was beautiful and the train tracks were a crossed the street.
 Just as I got to the water’s edge a train came.
 It was perfect timing!
 I hung out for a while longer, waiting for another train.
 It came from the other direction and I wasn’t really in the right spot, but still got some good shots.
 I ventured further along and came to a fish hatchery.
 A very smart bird built it’s nest at one end.
 She was less than happy that I discovered her nest and was photographing it.
 I jumped into my car a couple of time, because I thought she was going to dive bomb me.
 When I wasn’t jumping into the car, I was nearly continuously snapping photos of her.
 I was thankful that cameras are digital, as I was sure that most of the photos would be blurry.
 I was using a 500-1000 mm reflex lens.
 It is really hard to focus.
 I also shoot on manual, so settings have to be changed with fluctuations in light.
 When chasing a bird around in the sky, the light changes a lot.
 With all of that said, somehow I actually ended up with several shots that were better than good!

 As I snapped away, I noticed the clouds to the west of me moving closer.
 It started sprinkling, so I ventured further down the road.